 Homeowners have many options at their fingertips with regards to kitchen decor, its design and layouts.
 What many don’t give much attention to, yet that which plays an important role in deciding a kitchen palette is the Kitchen Countertop.
 Among the many types of kitchen countertop materials available, below are the most popular.

-While the counter top is often picked and installed based on the design of the other kitchen elements such as cabinets and accessories, working in reverse can also give you brilliant color and design choices.
-When you prioritize the selection of the right countertop, based on your cooking practices, color choices and specific materials, you can then decide on the rest of the space, ensuring the countertop becomes the focal point of your kitchen.
+While the countertop is often picked and installed based on the design of the other kitchen elements such as cabinets and accessories, working in reverse can also give you brilliant colour and design choices.
+When you prioritize the selection of the right countertop, based on your cooking practices, colour choices and specific materials, you can then decide on the rest of the space, ensuring the countertop becomes the focal point of your kitchen.

 - Looks good and pleasant

 - Will withstand the cooking activity of your household